deanlandolt/commons/README.md

     MutableBinary.prototype.set: sets byte at index, returns Number byte

-There are certainly uses for more optimized interaction paradigms, like copying bytes from some Binary to an MutableBinary.
-We can specify these with additional higher-level interfaces but fundamentally all MutableBinary requires is Binary and a `set` method.
+There are certainly uses for more optimized interaction paradigms, like copying bytes from some Binary to a MutableBinary.
+We can specify these with additional higher-level interfaces but fundamentally all MutableBinary needs is Binary and a `set` method.

 MutableBinary says nothing about the length semantics of a Binary object -- nowhere in the interface is there a means to even alter the length.
 But some